-Review your notes from last week's practice test and game plan.
+Review your notes from your practice test and game plan.
 Then, practice one full timed section of LG, LR, and RC, keeping everything you've learned in mind.
-If you've made a plan to only do three out of the four Logic Games, for example, stick to that plan.
-Try to execute everything as you would imagine doing it on test.

-Review your answers to these sections.
+If you've made a plan to only do 3 out of the 4 Logic Games, for example, stick to that plan.
+Try to execute everything as you would imagine doing it on test day.
+Review your answers in these sections.
 Repeat the process once more, doing another timed section of LG, LR, and RC, and reviewing your answers.